-- Allows us to assess the health of our business or project - Internal Financial Reports: - ➤ Shows the financial state of the company or project at an instant in time. - Periodic: - Typically weekly, monthly, quarterly and/or annually - > Gives us information for the business decision-making process. - Provides an assessment of management performance. - Helps us to answer vital questions about our business: - ➤ Where are we in our cash flow cycle? - ➤ Are we making (or losing) money? - ➤ How much money? - What are the short-term and long-term outlooks? - External Financial Reports: - Again, shows the financial state of the company. - Again, periodic: typically though only quarterly and annually. - ➤ Must be performed according to GAAP (Generally Accepted Accounting Principles). - ➤ Provide information primarily to shareholders and potential shareholders; though also invaluable information for company members (us). - ➤ Required by Banks for access to long-term loans and short-term working capital. - ➤ Required for tax reporting purposes (national and local).
+- Allow us to asses the health of our business or project - ➤ Internal Financial Reports: - 1.
+Show the financial state of the company or project. - 2.
+Periodic: typically weekly, monthly, quarterly and/or annually - 3.
+Gives us information for the decision-making process. - 4.
+Provides an assessment of management performance. - 5.
+Helps us to answer vital questions about our business: - Where are we in our cash flow cycle? - Are we making (or losing) money? - How much money? - What are the short-term and long-term outlooks?

+External Financial Reports:

+- 1. Again, shows the financial state of the company. - 2.
+Again, periodic: typically though only quarterly and annually. - 3.
+Must be performed according to GAAP (Generally Accepted Accounting Principles). - 4.
+Provide information primarily to shareholders and potential shareholders; though also invaluable information for company members (us). - 5.
+Required by Banks for access to long-term loans and short-term working capital. - 6.
+Required for tax reporting purposes (national and local).